-This is a RNA virus transmitted by fecoral route.
+This is an RNA virus transmitted by feco-oral route.
 Incubation period is 2-6 weeks.
 It leads to acute hepatitis and does not lead to chronic disease or carrier state.
 Jaundice does not occur in half of the patients.

 Hepatitis B Virus

-This is a DNA virus transmitted parenterally or sexual intercourse.
-Workers dealing with blood products are at a higher risk..
+This is a DNA virus transmitted parenterally or by sexual intercourse.
+Workers dealing with blood products are at a higher risk.
 The incubation period is 2-25 weeks.
-About 10 percent patients develop chronic disease or a carrier state.
+About 10 percent of patients develop chronic disease or a carrier state.

 Hepatitis C Virus

 This is a single standard RNA virus transmitted parenterally.
 The incubation period varies from 2-25 weeks.
 About 20-30 percent develop chronic hepatitis, 50 percent of which is chronic active hepatitis which would ultimately lead to cirrhosis of liver.